|

 It could all be summed up with this poster:

-But where's the fun in that for me?
+But then I wouldn't get to write about it, and where's the fun in that for me?

 Robert, Robert, Robert . . .
 Where's the Beef?